Stuycs-K/finalprojectapcs-4-lijin-ethan-huang-shibao-4/PROTOTYPE.md

 # Project Design
 ![Old UML Diagram](classes.png?raw=true "Classes" )
+Old UML Diagram above (Please refer to the new UML diagram below)
 ![New UML Diagram](classes2.png?raw=true "Classes" )
 Game contains one Board and one Points object.
 Board is a grid (Tile[][]) where each Tile contains a Candy.